djpilot802/INTL/README.md

 ## Installing Python on your Machine

 - Navigate to https://www.python.org/downloads/
 - Install the appropriate python bundle for your machine!
+- In the command prompt ensure you have the required libraries.
+To do this you can type pip install -r requirements.txt

 ## Use